GregRos/parjs/README.md

 	let comma = Parjs.string(".").q.q.q.q.q;

-## State
+## User State
-State is a powerful feature that should be used when parsing complex languages, including recursive ones like XML and JSON.
+User state is a powerful feature that should be used when parsing complex languages, including recursive ones like XML and JSON.

-Basically, when you invoke the `.parse(str)` method, a unique, mutable state object is created that is propagated throughout the parsing process.
-Every parser can read and edit the current parser state.
-In general, built-in parsers don't use the parser state.
+Basically, when you invoke the `.parse(str)` method, a unique, mutable user state object is created that is propagated throughout the parsing process.
+Every parser can read and edit the current parser user state.
+In general, built-in parsers don't use the user state.

-The `.parse` method accepts an additional parameter `initialState` that contains properties and methods that are merged with the parser state:
+The `.parse` method accepts an additional parameter `initialState` that contains properties and methods that are merged with the user state:

 	//p is called with a parser state initialized with properties and methods. let example = p.parse("hello", {token: "hi", method() {return 1;});